Close Icon

 We aim to allocate a home to you as soon as we can.
 This means there may be someone still living in the property until their notice expires, or we may need to carry out repairs and refurbishments to bring it up to standard before letting you move in.

-Rent and payments
+Rent and charges

 Open/Close Icon